Esri/arcgis-experience-builder-sdk-resources/samples/widgets/clustering/src/README.md

 ```

 The `clusterSwitch` function controls the display of the cluster.
-If `this.state.clusterStatus` is true then enable clustering.
+If `this.state.clusterStatus` is true, then enable clustering.
 Otherwise, turn off the clustering for the layer by setting it to `null`.
 ```javascript
 clusterSwitch = (e) => {
   if (this.state.clusterStatus){